hydrobeam/website/content/tech/emacs_setup.md

 Installing Emacs/Doom is very OS specific, so I'm just going to defer to the [doomemacs docs](https://github.com/doomemacs/doomemacs#install) here (if you're on Windows just use `WSL`).

-> A small note about Emacs versions, `emacs28` (the latest Emacs version at the time of writing) introduces the `native compilation` feature, which speeds up the execution of `Elisp`, Emacs' lisp variant.
+> A small note about Emacs versions, `emacs28` (the latest Emacs version at the time of writing) introduces the `native compilation` feature, which speeds up the execution of Elisp, Emacs' lisp variant.
 So it's an all around Good Thing™️.

 When everything is set up, run Emacs and you should be greeted to a splash screen like this: